1000+ Concerts Podcast

 Episode 3 with Dr. Molly Gebrian

-Exploring the “magic of micro-breaks” with Dr. Molly Gebrian, violist and expert in the field Applying the science of learning and memory to practicing and performing music.
+Exploring the “magic of micro-breaks” with Dr. Molly Gebrian, violist and expert in the field of applying the science of learning and memory to practicing and performing music.
 Which neuroscience findings don’t match our culture of training and how should brain research change the way we teach practicing today?
 Why are both short and long breaks the key for faster and more successful learning?
 This episode also tackles a common misconception: guess how many hours of focused work the brain can actually handle in a day?
 The answer may surprise you.
 Tune in to find out.

-Available January 26h, 2026
+Available in spring 2026

 What’s coming next